UiO-IN3110/UiO-IN3110.github.io/assignments/assignment2/assignment2.md

 - The phrase "class variable" was previously used to describe "instance attributes" (i.e. assigning members (`self.x = x`) on your Array instance in `__init__`)
 - Task 3 suggested returning NotImplemented for arithmetic methods with arrays of mismatched shapes.
   This will not be penalized, but raising an informative ValueError about the shape mismatch is more appropriate.
+- Requirements for the type of 2D and ND array `__getitem__` has not been specified, and will not be evaluated.
+  Scalar access `array2d[1][0]` will be checked.
+  The ideal return would be a new Array with dimension N-1 (so a 1D Array for 2D).

 ## Introduction